 3. The Majority of Italians Live in Apartments

 Here’s a fact from Idealista that’s pretty illuminating.
 Over 50% of all Italians live in apartments, with over 25% living in large condominium buildings.
-Stark contrast to America with 70% of the population living in single family homes.
+A stark contrast to America with 70% of the population living in single-family homes.

 4. Italian Homes Have Balconies Not Porches

 Given that the majority of housing in Italy is apartments and condos, porches are just not a thing.
 Instead, Italians claim their small outdoor space in the form of a balcony.
 Since space is at a premium, balconies often serve double duty.
 You’ll see everything from single plastic chairs to dining tables, washers, clotheslines, storage units, outdoor gardens, and even pantries on Italian balconies.